knative/docs/docs/eventing/channels/channel-types-defaults.md

 Custom Channel implementations each have their own event delivery mechanisms, such as in-memory or broker-based.
 Examples of Brokers include KafkaBroker and the GCP Pub/Sub Broker.

-Knative provides the `InMemoryChannel` channel implementation by default.
+Knative provides the InMemoryChannel Channel implementation by default.
 This default implementation is useful for developers who do not want to configure a specific implementation type, such as Apache Kafka or NATSS channels.